WinVector/sigr/extras/utility_modeling/ROC_optimization.md

 ![](ROC_optimization_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-The standard advice is: given an ROC plot, a population prevalence and the utilites of true positives, false positives, true negatives, and false negatives we can determine the optimal classifier threshold by find a point on the ideal ROC curve that has a given slope.
+The standard advice is: given an ROC plot, a population prevalence and the utilities of true positives, false positives, true negatives, and false negatives we can determine the optimal classifier threshold by find a point on the ideal ROC curve that has a given slope.

-I say “ideal ROC curve” as we want a curve that is both conves (called “proper” in [James P. Egan, *Signal Detection Theory and ROC Analysis*, Academic Press, 1975](https://www.amazon.com/SDT/dp/0122328507)) and continuous.
+I say “ideal ROC curve” as we want a curve that is both convex (called “proper” in [James P. Egan, *Signal Detection Theory and ROC Analysis*, Academic Press, 1975](https://www.amazon.com/SDT/dp/0122328507)) and continuous.
 In this